zendesk/maxwell/docs/docs/bootstrapping.md

 mysql> insert into maxwell.bootstrap (database_name, table_name, client_id) values ('fooDB', 'barTable', 'custom_maxwell_client_id');
 ```

-You can schedule bootstrap tasks in the future, setting the `started_at` column value to the time you want to run.
-Every time maxwell will start bootstrap tasks with this value is `NULL` or in the past.
+You can schedule bootstrap tasks to be run in the future by setting the started_at column.
+Maxwell will wait until this time to start the bootstrap.

 ```
 mysql> insert into maxwell.bootstrap (database_name, table_name, client_id, started_at) values ('fooDB', 'barTable', 'custom_maxwell_client_id', '2020-05-18 12:30:00');
 ```